BlinkDL/RWKV-LM/README.md

 Moreover it's possible to turn it into a continuous ODE (a bit similar to State Space Models).
 I will write about it later.

+## Multimodal ideas

+I have an idea for [text --> 32x32 RGB image] using a LM (transformer, RWKV, etc.).
+Will test it soon.

+Firstly, LM loss (instead of L2 loss), so the image will not be blurry.

+Secondly, color quantization.
+For example, only allowing 8 levels for R/G/B. Then the image vocab size is 8x8x8 = 512 (for each pixel), instead of 2^24.
+Therefore, a 32x32 RGB image = a len1024 sequence of vocab512 (image tokens), which is a typical input for usual LMs.
+(Later we can use diffusion models to upsample and generate RGB888 images.
+We might be able to use a LM for this too.)

+Thirdly, 2D positional embeddings that are easy for the model to understand.
+For example, add one-hot X & Y coords to the first 64(=32+32) channels.
+Say if the pixel is at x=8, y=20, then we will add 1 to channel 8 and channel 52 (=32+20).
+Moreover probably we can add the float X & Y coords (normalized to 0~1 range) to another 2 channels.
+And other periodic pos. encoding might help too (will test).

+Finally, RandRound when doing the color quantization in the DataLoader.
+For example, if the float level is 4.578, then there is a 57.8% chance to use 5, and (1-57.8%) chance to use 4.
+And we can allow both 4 and 5 in the prediction, but the loss will be higher if the prediction is 4.

+Multi-task training might help too.
+I will try this dataset format:
+[TxtFirst] [Desc of Img (txt tokens)] [Img] [img tokens] and sometimes
+[ImgFirst] [img tokens] [Txt] [Desc of Img (txt tokens)] ... the order of the imgs shall be randomized in the DataLoader, and [TxtFirst] [ImgFirst] [Img] [Txt] are special tokens and do random sampling of the full dataset.
+So sometimes the model will see the img tokens first and then the corresponding txt tokens, which is a [img -> txt] task.
+And the model will see some partial imgs and partial txts.
+I think a char-level LM might help the model to write correct text on images.

 ## How to sample a large dataset (for training)

 I am using a trick to sample the Pile deterministically yet randomly enough.